isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-chinese-clan-associations-in-singapore-then-and-now.md

 However, as more Chinese migrants arrived, clan associations grew bigger and stronger, particularly when kinship-sponsored schemes brought more people of the same lineage in.
 Later, when clan associations were recognised as legal bodies by the colonial government, they became more attractive than secret societies.[^12]

-There were two types of clan associations: (a) locality-based, where members came from the same geographical area, but might not be blood related; and (b) line-age-based, where members had the same surname but were not necessarily from the same geographical area.[^13] Both associations generally provided services related to welfare and religious activities such as:
+There were two types of clan associations: (a) locality-based, where members came from the same geographical area, but might not be blood related; and (b) lineage-based, where members had the same surname but were not necessarily from the same geographical area.[^13] Both associations generally provided services related to welfare and religious activities such as:

 (a) worship of Protector Gods; <br>(b) ancestral worship;[^14] <br>(c) observance of seasonal festivals, <br>(d) helping destitute members by recommending jobs, financing education or burial matters and others; and <br>(e) arbitration of disputes.[^15]

 Looking at the functions that early clan associations fulfilled, it is clear that their primary aim was to help newly arrived kin to settle down in Singapore.
 This became especially important when migrants arrived alone and clan associations were the only places they could turn to for help.
 It became vital to join clan associations for one’s success, or even survival.

-In the early 1900s, the clan associations became more directly involved with the political situation in China.
+In the early 1900s, clan associations became more directly involved with the political situation in China.
 The Chinese revolutionaries who came to Southeast Asia seeking financial support from the Overseas Chinese for their activities in China found favour with the Chinese community in Singapore.
 Most Overseas Chinese viewed Singapore as a temporary stop for work and trade, hoping to return to China one day with their riches.
 Their emotional and political allegiance was to China where their families were.
 Historical events such as the fall of the Qing Dynasty in 1911 and the Sino-Japanese War in the 1930s led to the realisation that China had to become stronger in order to protect her own interests.
 To this end, the Overseas Chinese were willing to contribute money to the motherland or even volunteer to fight in her wars.

 Fundraising and mobilisation of support required organisation and by this time, there were already several established clan associations led by respected Chinese leaders, many of whom were successful businessmen in the Chinese community.[^16] These leaders were politically well connected and their wealth and networks made them the best people to organise such activities.